Manage your apps in the Microsoft Teams admin center

 Use org-wide app settings to control whether users can install third-party apps and whether users can upload or interact with custom apps in your organization.
 Org-wide app settings govern the behavior for all users and override any other app permission policies assigned to users.
 You can use them to control malicious or problematic apps.

-To learn how to use org-wide app settings in Microsoft 365 Government - GCC deployments of Teams, see Manage app permission policies in Teams.
+To learn how to use org-wide app settings in Microsoft 365 Government - Government Community Cloud High GCCH and Department of Defense (DoD) deployments of Teams, see Manage app permission policies in Teams.

 On the Manage apps page, select Org-wide app settings.
 You can then configure the settings you want in the panel.